contourpy/contourpy/docs/user_guide/external/shapely.rst

 `Shapely`_ is a Python package for manipulating and analysing two-dimensional geometric shapes.
-Since version 2.0 it has included the function ``from_ragged_array`` which is ideally suited to create Shapely geometries from contour lines and filled contours created by ContourPy.
+Since version 2.0 it has included the function ``from_ragged_array`` which is ideally suited to create Shapely geometries from contours created by ContourPy.

 Contour lines to Shapely
 ------------------------